 It’s high time to make the switch to the more approachable, full-featured Swift for all your custom iOS app development.
 In this article, we’ve compared Objective-C with Swift, a modern programming language for iOS development, and listed the reasons why Startups & Enterprises always prefer Swift over Objective-C.

 When it comes to custom iOS application development, the developers always have to analyze, assess, and review their choices.

-For years, Objective-C was the primary programming language for developing custom iOS applications.
+For years, Objective-C was the primary programming language for developing custom iOS apps.